Landcruiser87/compare_abstracts/README.md

 ## Purpose

-The purpose of this repo is to perform a yearly survey of major machine learning conferences.
+The purpose of this repo is to perform a yearly survey of major machine learning conferences and arXiv.
 Extract all the metadata, abstracts, and other information from of all the papers and look for topic frequencies that show up.

 ## Disclaimer